verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 Inject additional highlighting into doc comments.

-When enabled, rust-analyzer will highlight rust source in doc comments as well as intra doc links.
+When enabled, verus-analyzer will highlight rust source in doc comments as well as intra doc links.